Biscoff Crunch Ice Cream Cake

 Mix 2 cups of the cookie crumbs with melted butter, pat out in a springform pan and bake for about 10 minutes to set the crust.
 Then let it cool, and put it in the freezer to chill. (set aside the other 2 cups of crushed cookies and butter for another layer in the cake)

 Once the crust and rice cereal are cooled and cold, I took one gallon of vanilla ice cream out the freezer and let it sit for about 10 minutes to soften.
 Then I put the ice cream and 8 ounces of cool whip in a very large cold bowl and mixed until creamy, making sure not to let the mixture get too soupy, (this would increase the risk of the ice cream getting icy once you re-freeze it).

 I broke up the coated cereal and set about 2 cups aside, for topping the cake.
 Then gently stirred the rest of the Biscoff covered rice cereal into the ice cream mixture.

-Remove sides of springform pan and transfer to refrigerator about 30 minutes before serving.
+Remove sides of a springform pan and transfer to the refrigerator about 30 minutes before serving.

-Look for Biscoff Spread near the peanut butter at your grocer.
-You can find the cookies in the cookie aisle or you can find them online on Amazon.
+Look for Biscoff Spread near the peanut butter at your grocer or on Amazon here.
+You can find the cookies in the cookie aisle or you can find them online on Amazon as well.
 If you can’t find Biscoff Spread and have a Trader Joe’s near you, you can use their Cookie Butter.